Society for the Study of Evolution®

-An Associate Editor, Editor, or Editor-in-Chief may be relieved of their duties by a 3/4 vote of Council.
+An Editor or Editor-in-Chief may be relieved of their duties by a 3/4 vote of Council.
 Associate editors can be removed by a more than 3/4 vote of the Editors, Editor-in-Chief, President, and Executive Vice President.

 Article 3, DUTIES OF OFFICERS.
 The President shall preside at scientific sessions, at the business and Council meetings, and shall appoint such committees as directed by the Council or prescribed by the Constitution and Bylaws.

 It shall be the privilege of the President to plan and arrange one symposium to be held at the annual meeting of the Society.
 The President also assists the Executive Vice-President and the Council in planning other symposia, including those to be co-sponsored by the Society in collaboration with other societies.